Footprints

 - The energy indicators according to CSRD section (E1-5).
 This concerns the energy consumption of the organization including means of transport.
 It corresponds to scope 1 and 2 in the CO₂ footprint.

-- All indicators from the CSRD table are also available with indicators; you can attach targets to them there.
-With the indicators you can also read the background/delimitation of the indicators.
+- All indicators from the CSRD table are also available in the Indicators section of the Envirometer.
+You can attach targets to them there and read the background/delimitation of the indicators.

 Edit the display

-- Normalize: As with the graphs and key figures, it is possible to break down the footprint by determining specific company data and, consequently, the CO₂ footprint per, for example, printed matter or employee.
+- Normalize: As with the graphs and key figures, it is possible to normalize(=make relative) the footprint with specific company data to calculate, for example, the CO₂ footprint per kg of printed material, or per employee(FTE).

 Copy and publish